YumekaMengjiaLYU/jekyll-multilingual/_posts/2020-03-31-decision-tree-in-python.markdown

 categories: algorithms
 lang: en
 ---
-Decision tree is another algorithm for classification.
+Decision tree is popular supervised learning algorithm that can be used for both regression and classification.
 Its pros and cons can be summarized as follows, copied from [Machine Learning with Swift][ref-1]:

 Pros: